phaserjs/phaser-ce/README.md

 ### CDN

-[jsDelivr](http://www.jsdelivr.com/#!phaser) is a "super-fast CDN for developers".
+[Phaser CE is on jsDelivr](http://www.jsdelivr.com/projects/phaser-ce), a "super-fast CDN for developers".
 Include the following in your html:

     <script src="//cdn.jsdelivr.net/phaser-ce/2.7.6/phaser.js"></script>